mhwlng/kiosk-server/README.md

 /bin/chromium-browser --no-first-run --noerrdialogs --disable-infobars --ozone-platform=wayland --start-fullscreen --force-dark-mode http://127.0.0.1:5000 &
 ```

-Note, that I did not add the -kiosk option.
+Note, that I did not add the --kiosk option.
 Now, the button, to toggle full screen mode, works.
 (By simulating the F11 key.
 This requires the 'wtype' application to be installed.)

 With the --kiosk option, this F11 key is blocked, UNTIL the first screen off/on cycle, when kiosk mode is disabled anyway....